Biden to address ‘extremist threat to democracy’ in prime-time speech - WFIN Local News

 Jean-Pierre pointed to the Supreme Court’s decision striking down abortion rights — in which Justice Clarence Thomas called for the reconsideration of rulings involving same-sex marriage, contraception and other unenumerated rights — as evidence the rights of Americans are in jeopardy.

-Biden’s speech Thursday comes after a stop in Wilkes-Barre, Pennsylvania, earlier this week, where he went after “MAGA Republicans” for their response to the Jan.
-6 attack and the FBI search at Trump’s Mar-a-Lago estate.
+Biden’s speech Thursday comes after a stop in Wilkes-Barre, Pennsylvania, earlier this week, where he went after ‘MAGA Republicans’ for their response to the Jan.
+6 attack and the FBI search at former President Donald Trump’s Mar-a-Lago estate.

 “For God’s sake, whose side are you on?
 Whose side are you on?” a fired-up Biden pressed as he made the case for his administration’s plan for policing and crime prevention.

-More criticisms of his Republican colleagues could be in store, as Jean-Pierre said Biden views MAGA Republicans as the “most energized part of the Republican Party” and won’t be “shy” about speaking out.
+More criticisms of his Republican colleagues are likely in store, as Jean-Pierre said Biden views MAGA Republicans as the “most energized part of the Republican Party” and won’t be “shy” about speaking out.

-House Minority Leader Kevin McCarthy, R-Calif., will be in Scranton ahead of Biden’s speech on Thursday to offer a preemptive rebuttal.
+A White House official further previewing Biden’s speech on Thursday said the president will address what he sees as the “direct threat to our democracy from MAGA Republicans, and the extremism that is a threat right now to our democratic values.”

-“He will talk about what he has heard from the American people this summer regarding rising crime, record high inflation and other hardships brought on by the Democrats’ harmful policies,” read a media advisory from McCarthy’s team.
+But the official insisted that despite Biden’s criticisms, the prime-time address won’t be about Trump.

 Copyright (C) 2022, ABC Audio.
 All rights reserved.